-- Note that correct direction readings are not possible indoors, especially inside of reinforced concrete structures. - Accurate direction readings are not possible on electric trains, on boats, on aircraft, etc.
+- Note that correct direction readings are not possible indoors, especially inside of reinforced concrete structures. - Accurate direction readings are not possible in motor vehicles, on boats, on aircraft, etc.

 Storage Location

 Exposure of the watch to magnetism can affect the accuracy of digital compass readings.
 Keep the watch away from the types of items below.